 West of the river's main channel is the stunning International Conference Center and the original colonial downtown, where San Fernando Cathedral overlooks Main Plaza.
 Farther west is Market Square, San Antonio's old market area, which now contains shops and stalls selling standard tourist goods imported from Mexico.
 At the southeastern corner of downtown is HemisFair Park, the site of the 1968 World's Fair.
 The park is dominated by the Tower of the Americas, which affords the best view of the city.
 Just south of downtown is the Southtown Arts District, encompassing the King William Historic District, eclectic shops and restaurants, and the Blue Star Arts Complex.

-South of the King William District are the rest of San Antonio's Spanish missions, declared in 2015 to be the first UNESCO World Heritage site in Texas.
+South of the King William District are the rest of San Antonio's Spanish missions, the first UNESCO World Heritage site in Texas.
 Mission San Jose is our favorite, but each of the others offers something distinctive worth seeing: Mission Concepcion still has some of its original frescoes, Mission San Juan Capistrano offers a short woodland trail and Mission San Francisco de Espada has a triple bell tower that is frequently photographed.
 They all are part of the well-marked Mission Trail.
 You can pick up a map of the trail at the Visitor Information Center downtown (across from the Alamo).
-With the recent completion of the 8 mi-/12-km trail bordering the missions, you can not only drive along the route, but also bike, hike or kayak your way to the end.
+With the 12 mi-/19-km trail bordering the missions, you can not only drive along the route, but also bike, hike or kayak your way to the end.

 San Antonio has a number of excellent museums, but two in particular stand out: The McNay Art Museum has an eclectic collection, from medieval to modern, with an emphasis on theater arts and impressionist and postimpressionist pieces; the San Antonio Museum of Art contains a remarkable collection of Mexican folk art.